Cash-Out Mortgage Refinance Pros and Cons

 The amount of cash you will receive is the difference between the new loan amount and the balance on your existing mortgage.

-You will also need to present several forms of documentation to gain approval for a cash-out refinance loan.
+You will also need to present several forms of documentation as part of the application process.
 Typical examples include proof of income, satisfactory payment history on your current mortgage, and a current appraisal of your home conducted within the last 90 days.

 Pros and Cons of a Cash-Out Refinance